ivanursul/ivanursul/articles/java/openSourceCollections.md

 ### <a href="#openSourceCollectionsInJava" name="openSourceCollectionsInJava"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Open Source Collections in Java

-Welcome to the blog about *Queue* Interface.
-In this article, I am going to introduce a concept of *Queues* and methods divided into two groups, depending on their behavior, with the focus on *PriorityQueues and PriorityBlockingQueues*.
+Welcome to the blog about *Collections* in Java.
+In this article, I am going to introduce a concept of *Appache Commons, Guava, Fastutil, Trove, and Goldman Sachs Collections libraries* and their Packages, Interfaces, Classes and Methods supported by examples.
 I hope you will enjoy the content and gain some new experience.

+The Collection in Java provides an architecture to manipulate with the group of objects.
+Collections can provide all the operations that are performed on a data such as searching, sorting, insertion, and deletion.